 As a result, the aspiring romantic traveller aiming to propose to their significant other will have to fork out some cash for a scenic flight flown by an expert pilot who understands how important a quality glimpse of Heart Reef is to their passengers.

 Enter local operator Air Whitsunday, the original discoverers of the reef back in 1975, who have been flying guests over the reef for decades and run trips above it several times per day.
 “Heart Reef is extremely popular for proposals, occurring [with us] many times throughout the year”, says Air Whitsunday Operations Manager Sam Collins.
 “It’s been a natural phenomenon since the 70’s and now a major feature of the international tourism market.”

-Additional flight time can be arranged over the reef for special occasions (hint, hint guys), while pilots are skilled in navigating the area and fly relatively low, allowing for a clearer look as well as multiple passes to offer multiple chances at the perfect snapshot.
+Additional flights can be arranged over the reef for special occasions, while pilots are skilled in navigating the area and can fly relatively low back and forth to allow for a closer look.
 This lower altitude affords the chance to spot sharks, turtles and manta rays from the air as well, but be sure to bring a proper camera for the ride as relying on a smartphone simply won’t do the spectacle justice.

-Flights over Heart Reef are available that depart both from Hamilton Island and Airlie Beach itself, with the more budget-conscious option being to stay on the mainland and fly out from there.
+Flights over Heart Reef are available to depart from both Hamilton Island and Airlie Beach, with the more budget-conscious option being to stay on the mainland and fly out from there.

 3. Cradle Mountain, TAS